smartCoolDev/beautiful-landing-nextjs/README.md

 ## Insight

-I just spent the last week consumed in Next.js lectures and tutorials garnering further insight into this extremely powerful platform.
 I am a huge fan of the speed and revolutionary, out-of-the-box features it provides.
 I also love that it's built on React which is dope.
 I really love the built it page paridigm routing.
 The SEO feature is great as well as the built in API.
 You can actually build an entire CRUD app without a server, within Next.js!
 I am in love.

 ## Getting Started